emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 - `--accessKey`: Enter your access key ID for your AWS IAM user.
 - `--secretKey`: Enter your access key secret for your AWS IAM user.

-Do not modify the following three values that are automatically filled in when the deployment guide is generated in the console.
+Do not modify the following three values that are automatically filled in when the console generates the deployment guide.

 - `--platform`: specifies the cloud provider.
 - `--byocEndpoint`: is the EMQX Cloud access address.
 - `--byocKey`: is the authentication key for BYOC deployment.
 The generated byocKey is valid for one hour, and should be executed as soon as possible after generating the script command.

-After the command is executed, output the following content to indicate that the deployment has been successfully stopped.
+When the command line outputs the following content, it indicates that the deployment has been stopped successfully.
 ```bash
 Stop the deployment successfully!
 ```